MWelgemoedSA/BrownianTreeGen/README.md

 A generator for brownian trees.

-It's a super simple java exercise, although I later plan to try and do complicated optimizations and exporting to an image.
+It's a super simple java exercise, although I later plan to try and do complicated optimizations.

+It supports multithreading, which gives a linear speed increase.

 Example of a Brownian Tree generated with it: